 With Vueling’s staff ignorance towards passengers’ feelings, the atmosphere quickly got grim.
 By not taking action to control the worsening mood, the carrier had paved the way for worsening situation.
 Selin says “It was a really bad atmosphere and people were very angry.
 Two passengers even had a fight inside the plane, which I believe was a result of stress and tiredness.”

 After a while travellers were finally informed that the delay was caused by a “technical issue” and given a €50 discount for the next flight as an apology.
 Yet Selin was not satisfied with the gift, “The voucher was applicable only to a restricted number of flights and it had a short expiration term”.

-Selin was happy to hear that it took less than a month for flight compensation company SKYCOP to get her delayed flight compensated.
+Selin was happy to hear that it took less than a month for flight compensation company Skycop to get her delayed flight compensated.
 M. Stonkus says, “Each case is very different.
-Depending on difficulties we face, for example airline refusing to respond, the claim period may vary from few weeks to a year.”
+Depending on the difficulties we face, for example, airline refusing to respond, the claim period may vary from a few weeks to a year.”